-noisy lets you generate fractal noise from from the command line.
+noisy lets you generate fractal noise from the command line.
 It's perfect for rendering smoke, fluids, and terrain.
 Simply install noisy with NPM and run a command to produce a png image.
 In the case of 3 dimensions, noisy will generate a series pngs over a range of z values.

 Simple RTS is a lane-based strategy game for Unity3D.
 Internally, the game uses an event system to reduce interactions between game objects and simplify state management.
 This has a few advantages over the traditional pattern of letting game objects communicate with each other directly.
 Most notably, writing unit tests is a lot easier.

 F is a collection of functional programming utilities for Unity3D.
 It can make working with collections, objects, and dictionaries more pleasant.
-Inspiration taken from
+Inspiration was taken from

 csvutil is a command line utility for working with CSV files.
 It supports